yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/04-stacks/03-recursive-stacks/README.md

 terragrunt run-all apply --terragrunt-non-interactive
 ```

-You shouldn't have any errors anymore, and should see names for the chickens that align with the `coops.locals.hcl` file.
+You should now see names for the chickens that align with the values defined in the `coops.locals.hcl` file.

 ## Feedback Requested

 How do you feel about this trade-off?
 Is there another approach to defining the interface more cleanly that you would like to see?

 Do you see the current design as something that you would be able to work with in your own infrastructure, or do you see it as something that would block adoption of Stacks?

+How can this walkthrough be extended after this to answer more questions about how Stacks should work in Terragrunt?
+If you feel like there are interactions that are missing, please let me know.
+I'm happy to add more to this walkthrough to make it more useful.